 Section 3: PBR Actuarial Report Requirements

 A. The PBR Actuarial Report shall contain a table of contents with associated page numbers.
-The PBR Actuarial Report shall retain and follow the order of the requirements provided in Section 3.B and Section 3.C, and then be followed by Section 3.D.
-If only policies subject to VM-20 are included, then Section 3.D is not applicable.
-If only contracts subject to VM-21 are included, then Section 3.B.3, Section 3.B.5, Section 3.B.6 and Section 3.C are not applicable.
-The PBR Actuarial Report shall keep corresponding headers for each requirement and include an explanatory statement for any requirement that is not applicable.
+The PBR Actuarial Report shall retain and follow the order of the requirements listed herein.
+If only policies valued under VM-20 are included, then Section 3.E and Section 3.F are not applicable.
+If only contracts valued under VM-21 are included, then Section 3.C and Section 3.D are not applicable.
+The PBR Actuarial Report shall keep the corresponding headers for each requirement and include an explanatory statement for any requirement that is not applicable.

-B. Executive Summary – The PBR Actuarial Report shall contain a single executive summary at the beginning of the report that addresses all sub-reports.
-The executive summary shall include the following:
+B. Executive Summary – The PBR Actuarial Report shall contain a single Executive Summary at the beginning of the report which addresses all sub-reports.
+The Executive Summary shall include the following:

-1. Qualified Actuary – An opening paragraph identifying the qualified actuary who has been assigned by the company to prepare each sub-report of the PBR Actuarial Report, the qualifications of the qualified actuary and the relationship of the qualified actuary to the company.
+1. Qualified Actuary – An opening paragraph identifying the qualified actuary that has been assigned by the company to prepare each sub-report of the PBR Actuarial Report, the qualifications of the qualified actuary and the relationship of the qualified actuary to the company.

-2. Policies and/or Contracts – A description of the policies subject to VM-20 and/or contracts subject to VM-21 and the groups of policies or contracts covered by each sub-report.
+2. Policies and/or Contracts – A description of the policies valued under VM-20 and/or contracts valued under VM-21 and the groups of policies or contracts covered by each sub-report, including descriptions of key product features that impact risk, such as death benefit guarantees, living benefit guarantees, or any other guarantees.

-3. Life PBR
+3. High-Level Results – Summarized separately for business valued under VM-20 and business valued under VM-21, for the current and prior year, and on both a pre- and post-reinsurance-ceded basis, a table of the final reported reserve amounts, policy or contract counts, face amounts (for policies under VM-20) or inforce account values (for contracts under VM-21) and any other metrics helpful to the understanding of the company’s overall level of reserves under a principle-based valuation.
+A template is provided below for reference.